 Specialised in bulimia and smoking

 In addition to my general psychological work, for the last 20 years I have specialised in the treatment of bulimia and smoking.
-Bulimia is closely related to anorexia and similar mechanisms are at play in obesity and nervous snacking.
-Similarly, smoking is related to minor addictions such as to cannabis, tea, coffee and chocolate.
+(Bulimia is closely related to anorexia and similar mechanisms are at play in obesity.
+Similarly, smoking is related to some of the other minor addictions such as to cannabis, tea, coffee and chocolate).

 My thesis is that both these conditions, of eating and smoking, are first of all psychological disorders.
-To stop smoking and over-eating, the patient has to first make an inner psychological change.
+To stop overeating and smoking the patient has to first make an inner psychological change.
+The primary lesion is in the unconscious psychology (software) of the subject and not in the neurochemistry (hardware) of the brain.

-In both these conditions, there is an initial unsatisfaction, an incompleteness or frustration that is lodged inside the subject.
-This lack expresses itself from time to time as the need for a cigarette or food.
+In both these conditions, there is an initial psychological dissatisfaction, an incompleteness, a weakness that is lodged inside the subject.
+This lack expresses itself from time to time as the need for food or a cigarette.
 There is a psychological disturbance that “gnaws at you” from inside, which is at the origin of the need to eat or smoke.
-And so, logically, this psychological unsatisfaction can (only) be filled by a psychological treatment.
-And it is possible to do so!
+And so, logically, this psychological dissatisfaction can be filled by a psychological treatment.
+Drugs play no useful role.

 Please see in the relevant sections of this website a summary of my thoughts on these two subjects and the mechanisms at play.

 A young girl who starts a diet can sink into anorexia.
-It is important to treat this quickly.
+It is important to treat this quickly because this is a serious disorder.
 The same with bulimia.
-Early bulimia in a young person is easily treated.
-Longstanding bulimia with vomiting takes longer to treat, because the symptom becomes a habit, an automatic behaviour.
-Like cigarette smoking.
-But both these conditions are reversible with a certain psychological work with a competent therapist.
+Early bulimia in a young person is more easily treated.
+Longstanding bulimia with vomiting takes longer to treat, because the symptom becomes a habit, an automatic behaviour, like cigarette smoking.
+But both these conditions are reversible, with some psychological work with a competent therapist.

-If you are a smoker who wants to stop, I can help you too, if you are ready to do some work on yourself over a few months.
+If you are a smoker who wants to stop, I can help you too.
+You do not need drugs or willpower but you would have to do this psychological work on yourself over a few months.

 The talking cure and the writing cure

 This work on yourself is called the “talking cure”, which all therapists (psychiatrists, psychoanalysts, psychologists, psychotherapists) use in some form.
 Psychoanalysts have a special version of this method, first invented by Freud (free association).
 My research has led me to develop an improvement on this method, which you can call the “writing cure”.
+I write down word for word what the patient says and we read out this text before each new session.
 It is a prolongation of the talking cure.
-And I have adapted it to the treatment of bulimia and smoking.
+The rationale is that writing the patient's discourse and reading it out, erases the faulty text inside the patient's mind more completely than the talking cure alone.
 Take a look on this website.
-I am having considerable success, with a cure rate of nearly 70% in patients who continue treatment for a few months.
+I am having considerable success in patients who continue treatment for a few months.

 I am participating in research with my psychiatrist and psychologist colleagues on these subjects, in the eating disorder and smoking cessation departments of some hospitals in Paris and Oxford.
 I hope to publish my own results soon.